 About Sedona Mago

-Sedona Mago Center for Well-being and Retreat, located in Northern Arizona, is owned and operated by Tao Fellowship, a 501 (c)3 non-denominational “non-profit” organization.
+Sedona Mago Center for Well-being and Retreat, located in the Red Rocks of Arizona, is owned and operated by Tao Fellowship, a 501 (c)(3) non-denominational “non-profit” organization.
 The center was created to share the timeless principles and spiritual practices of ancient wisdom and tradition of SunTao.
 Combined with modern teachings of energy healing and personal development, retreats at Sedona Mago Center for Well-being and Retreat provide paths and environments for your holistic healing and self-realization.

 The name Mago is from ancient Asian language and it means Mother of All, and represents the unconditional love and spirit of Mother Earth.
 This sets the direction for why and how we run Sedona Mago Center for Well-being and Retreat: to love humanity and the earth.
 To fulfill this mission, we provide heart-centered leadership retreats and personal development workshops; wellness and natural healing programs, all designed to help you become the fullest expression of your true self.